tragle/ragle.io/articles/1-my-first-computer.md

 To run a program, I would painstakingly transcribe each line of code into the computer.
 Any mistake in transcription meant the program would fail, and I would have to figure out what went wrong.
 In this way I learned another important programming concept: debugging.

 I don’t remember what these magazine programs did.
 I think a lot of them helped balance your checkbook.
 I wanted to do more interesting things.
-I noticed an example command in _Beginner’s BASIC_:
+I noticed an example command in _Beginner’s <nobr>BASIC</nobr>_:

 ```
 CALL SOUND(1000,440,2)